aaronshaver/dig-deep-descent/to-do.md

-* add unit, integration tests
+* continuing increasing test coverage

 * feature: introduce a slight delay on keypress so that you can't just zip through rocks or fly across the screen
 * feature: for drawRock can we use a random 0-5 to skip one of the points to get randomized rocks for less uniform/more natural rocks?